cassgvp/WIN-Open-Neuroimaging-Community/docs/using-this-repo.md

 # Using this repository
 {: .fs-9 }

-How to use the community developed resources in this repository.
-{: .fs-6 .fw-300 }
+How to use the community developed resources in this repository {: .fs-6 .fw-300 }

 ---